allenday/docstore-manager/cline_docs/activeContext.md

   - Docstrings have been added to all public APIs in the Qdrant module
   - Comprehensive usage examples created for both Qdrant and Solr interfaces
   - CHANGELOG.md created to track version history
+- Documentation improvements progress:
+  - MkDocs with Material theme has been integrated
+  - API reference documentation has been generated using mkdocstrings
+  - Examples have been added to enhance understanding
+  - Documentation site is accessible through GitHub Pages
 - Package published to PyPI:
   - Version 0.1.0 is now available on PyPI
   - Can be installed with `pip install docstore-manager`